 1612 – 1947

 First British trading post is established at Surat (Gujarat) in 1612.
 Others follow in Madras (1640), Bombay (1668) and Calcutta (1690).
 In 1803 the East India Company defeats the Marathas, leaving only the Punjab outside British control; the Punjab is taken in 1849.
-In 1816 the British take Kathmandu after initially being driven away by the Gurkhas in 1814; the boundaries of Nepal are drawn up, and mutual respect between the Gurkhas and the British prevents Nepal becoming part of the Indian Empire.
-In 1857 the Indian Mutiny leads to the British government winding up the East India Company and taking over India itself.
-In 1947 India gains independence. -
+In 1816 the British and Nepalese reach agreement on the boundaries of Nepal following a two-year war, and mutual respect between the Gurkhas and the British prevents Nepal becoming part of the Indian Empire.
+In 1857 the Indian Mutiny leads to the British government winding up the East India Company and taking over India itself. -

 Independent India